lexlewthor/bloccwarz/README.md

   - Build
     - spend a larger amount of resources to increase other resources
   - Trade
-    - take a buy/sell order for resources in the contract market place
+    - take a buy/sell order for resources in the contract marketplace
+    - TBD allow this multiple times per period?
   - Order
-    - place/cancel a buy/sell order for resources in the contract market place
+    - place/cancel a buy/sell order for resources in the contract marketplace
+    - TBD allow this multiple times per period?
   - Attack (initiates battle, see below)
   - Defend (offers a defensive bonus in battles, see below)

 ### Battles
-- Attack initiates a battle and can only be called as the first action during a period, disallowing further actions during the period.
+- Attack initiates a battle and can only be called once per period, disallowing further actions during the period.
 - Defend gives a player a defensive boost for any battles they participate in during the period, also disallowing any further actions during the period.
+- A player can respond to any number of attacks within a period
 - Battles will consist of a wagered amount of BW tokens from each party (attacker and defender)
+  - Attacker calls Attack as their single period action
+  - Defender can respond to the attack at any point, regardless of period action
   - Battle outcome will be based on mutually agreed upon random number generation
   - Formula for determining outcome will give a weighted advantage to one party based on
     - resource totals